bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Look at replacing [Undux](https://undux.org/) with Redux:

-Undux is a simple & typesafe alternative to Flux and Redux.
-Use it to manage state and data for ReactJS applications of all sizes.
+To better understand the mechanism of Redux, we will using Redux to upgrade the ChRIS Store, which is written by Undex.
+Undux is a simple & typesafe alternative to Flux and Redux, it is used to manage state and data for ReactJS applications of all sizes.
 Below is the comparison between Redux and Undux.

 | Tables        | Redux         | Undux |
 |:-------------:|-------------|-----|